fvena/temp1/README.md

 1. Go to your Github repository
 2. Click on `Settings` tab
-3. Click on `Environments` in the left sidebar
+3. Click on `Secrets and variables` > `Actions` in the left sidebar
-4. Click on `New environment`
+4. Click on `New repository secret`
-5. Set the environment name to `Release` and click on `Configure environment`
-6. Click on `Add environment secret`
-7. Use the `NPM_TOKEN` as the secret name and paste the token value
+5. Use the `NPM_TOKEN` as the secret name and paste the token value
-8. Click on `Add secret`
+6. Click on `Add secret`

 ## FAQ

 ### Error to publish the package to npm

 - `npm ERR! code E403`: This error occurs when your email is not verified in npm or if the package name is already taken.

+- `npm error code ENEEDAUTH`: This error occurs when the npm token is not set up correctly.

 ## Acknowledgements